[CARUSO, Enrico]. Photographic silver gelatin portrait, signed and inscribed by the Tenor. Montevideo, 1915.

 Early examples such as the present are very rare.

-The iconic, complete set of 12 postcards (90 x 140 mm) produced by the Berlin publishers Ross for Universum Film A.G. for promotional purposes, together with a cut-out autograph signature by the movie’s director, Fritz Lang, and originally contained in an amateur collector's album.
+The iconic, complete set of 12 postcards (90 x 140 mm) produced by the Berlin publishers Ross for Universum Film A.G. for promotional purposes, here uniquely with a cut-out autograph signature by the movie’s director, Fritz Lang, and originally contained in an amateur collector's album.

 Fritz Lang created the monumental silent movie Metropolis over the period of 1925 to 1926, a film that is regarded a pioneering science-fiction movie, being among the first feature-length movies of that genre.